Eddevinc/files2/wvd-in-a-day/05-Create-Application-Groups.md

    ![ws name.](media/a17.png)

-## Task 2: Create application groups of type Remote App
+## **Task 2: Create application groups of type Remote App**

+We will be creating a Remote app type application groups to deploy applications in our windows virtual desktop environment.

 1. In the Application group page click on **+ Add**.